Skip to content

 How to get structured feedback from a panel of expert reviewers who know your client's brand, history, and stakeholders - and who review independently so you get genuine diverse perspectives, not groupthink.

-What Is a Panel Review?#
+What Is a Panel Review?

 When you write content, draft a proposal, or build a campaign plan, you can convene a panel of expert reviewers.
-Each expert is a distinct persona with a specific lens - a Direct Response Copywriter, a Skeptical Buyer, a CFO, a Brand Voice Guardian - and they review your work independently, informed by your client's real context from Coppermind.
+Each expert is a distinct persona with a specific lens - a Direct Response Copywriter, a Skeptical Buyer, a CFO, a Brand Voice Guardian - and they review your work independently, informed by your client's real context from Armbrain.

 After all experts submit their findings, a synthesis step identifies consensus, surfaces genuine disagreements, and prioritizes quick wins.